Estimated reading time: 5 minutes

 Get to know your employees so you can give them a gift that they love!

 At the end of the day, the annual Christmas party is about thanking employees for all that they do to make your business successful.

 Take a few minutes out of the evening and simply say thank you from the bottom of your heart.

 Give a brief recap of the year and remind them of all the great things they did to make your business the success that it is.

 The annual Christmas party should be an event that employees look forward to year after year.

-Take the time to plan and facilitate an event that your staff appreciates and you might be surprised at the team building and engagement that results from all of your efforts!
+Take the time to plan and facilitate an event your staff appreciates, and you might be surprised at the team building and engagement that results from your efforts!